Never Judge Something That’s for Sale Online by the Ad That Attracted Your Attention

 Shill bidding is used by legitimate online auction sites that open up bids on a specific item for a very limited time period.
 Once you start bidding you’ll notice that someone else is competing against you, raising the ante.
 Every time you raise your bid the same competitor will raise his until you finally reach the price that the online merchant really wants.
 Shill bidding is illegal in many jurisdictions, including in the United States and the European Union.
 It is prohibited by eBay and many other popular auction sites.

-If you think you have been victimized by an online shopping scam, consult with our fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of an online shopping, classified ad or auction scam, contact the fund recovery experts at MyChargeBack.